My Approach to Helping

 It is my responsibility to give you quality therapy, unconditional positive regard, and assist you in achieving your personal goals.

-If I am working with you in counseling, I use a combination of Family Systems Therapy, Cognitive Behavioral Therapy, and Positive Psychology.
+If I am working with you in counseling, I use a combination of Family Systems Therapy, Neuroscience, Attachment Theory, Cognitive Behavioral Therapy, and Positive Psychology.
 I will explore your family of origin relationships and experiences.
 The value of using the family systems model in therapy is that it raises awareness around how the dynamics in your own family of origin may have influenced your beliefs, perceptions, and values that you hold today.
 This awareness can go a long way in changing unproductive behavior patterns and interpersonal conflicts you might be experiencing.

 If I am working with your teen in counseling, I primarily use Cognitive Behavioral Therapy techniques, but I've developed some unique ways of teaching these to kids.
 Oftentimes I will ask the teen to decorate a box, and bring this to the therapy sessions.
 This will be their "toolbox", which will contain a number of different strategies for managing their thoughts and feelings.